mwestera/py4ling/exercises/15_basic text processing.md

 **15.38.** Why might it be wise (in general) to separate the raw input data files from the directory to which you write output?

 **15.39.** Unlike 'opening' a file in the way you are probably used to (e.g., opening a document in MS Word), opening a file in Python with `open` does not yet load the contents of the file into working memory.
 Instead, calling `.read()` on an open file is what actually loads the content.
-Sometimes, it is preferable to read a file one line at a time, which as we have seen you can do by iterating over the file object itself (or with `.readline()`).
-Can you think of a case where such line-by-line iteration is preferable to reading the whole file at once?
+Sometimes, it is preferable to read a file one line at a time (which as we have seen can be done by iterating directly over the file object, or with `.readline()`).
+Can you think of a case where such line-by-line iteration might be preferable to reading the whole file at once?

 **15.40.** Can you also use _list comprehension_ to iterate over a file?
-Try this, to collect:
+Try this, in order to create (each with a single line within a `with`-block):
  - a list with the first characters of each line in a file.
  - a list containing all the line lengths.
  - a list containing the separate lines of the file where each line has been _stripped_ of its final newline character `\n`.
- - a list of tokenized lines (hence a list of lists). a list of all lines that begin with a vowel.
+ - a list of tokenized lines (hence a list of lists).
+ - a list of all lines that begin with a vowel.

 <br>**_Mini-adventure: Reading `.txt` files from the Gutenberg Project_**